 Note: This has become a rather technical essay, in which I juggle a lot with equations and units.
-As such, it doesn't quite meet the general readability standards of the other pages on this site.
-However, I have tried hard to keep things as straightforward as possible, and I do think the content is worthwhile for those who take the time to digest it.
+I have tried hard to keep things as straightforward as possible, and I do think the content is worthwhile for those who take the time to digest it.

 This essay is the result of an exercise I did after writing the companion essay Sensor formats: does size matter?.
 In that essay, I have argued that every photograph made with a particular sensor size can also be made with an 'equivalent' system having another sensor size, adjusting the settings for the focal length, ISO value and f-stop.
 Interestingly, the very existence of this possibility indicates that one of these parameters can be made redundant by an appropriate choice of parameters.

 One way in which this can be done, and one that is used regularly, is to scale all parameters to match a particular sensor size, usually the 135 ("full frame") format.
 However, this method has two disadvantages.
 The first is that the numerical values for f-stop, ISO and focal length lose their familiar meaning.
 This is confusing because it appears that you are redefining a well-defined concept, causing people to reject such because "f/2 is f/2".
 The other drawback is a psychological one.
 By choosing one format as the (arbitrary) reference point, some users will inevitably feel that this format is somehow preferred, clouding the discussion.

 With this in mind, the goal of this essay is twofold:

 - To show that the common system of focal length, f-stop and ISO is not unique.
 Another self-consistent system can be construed, and may even prove to be more insightful to the photographer, because it is directly linked to the things that matter for a photographer: image quality, perspective, light gathering and depth of field.